- Flying. He can just rise up into the air at will and fly about, so he can walk across water without even getting wet feet.

 I've heard that there is this technique for telling the truth in these situations.
 It's called 'faith'.
 This method is said by it's advocates to be the best of all ways to decide if something is true.
 Apparently, if you believe things like this by 'faith' they become truth and you don't need to keep wondering it they are true or not.
 Also, no one should disagree with you otherwise they are oppressing you and disrespecting your 'faith', which of course, you're entitled to hold on to.

 The trick is to tell yourself that the story must be true and that anything which makes it look like it might not be must be wrong and probably just a test.
-Good 'faith' must always pass this test, otherwise it's a personal failing on your part for which you should be ashamed.
+Good 'faith' must always pass this test, otherwise it's a personal failing on your part for not having enough 'faith' and for which you should be ashamed.
 And, you can tell yourself that it must be true - otherwise, why would you believe it?

 If I have this 'faith' do you think the story told me by the man I met in Oxford will be true?
 Or should I lack 'faith' and look for some other way to discover if his story is really true?
 You know, things like evidence from eye-witnesses, people he actually cured, photographs, police records - that sort of thing?